Monitor the status of Stream API operations

 -

-Even if a batch is accepted, individual item updates can fail during the final indexing stage.
+After confirming that your batch was accepted, the second stage is to verify that each item was successfully applied and updated in the index.
+Even if a batch is valid, individual item updates can fail during this final stage.
 This can happen for several reasons, such as:

 -